danielazevedo/TPC-H-benchmarking/README.md

 ## Setup

 #### 1. Installation
-Install the three DBMS in your PC, if possible in the version referenced above.
-The tpch package also needs to be downloaded(see http://www.tpc.org/), including the dbgen to generate the data.
+Install the three DBMS in your machine, if possible in the version referenced above.
+The tpch package also needs to be downloaded (see http://www.tpc.org/), including the dbgen to generate the data.

 #### 2. Tables creation
 To build the tables you can run the scripts *create_tables.sql* presented in each DMBS folder.
 For MongoDB this is not necessary because the collections (tables in NoSQL) are automatically created when the data is imported.